 Select “Certificate Authority” and Click Next

-Select the “ROOTCA” and click next for continue
+Select the “ROOTCA” and click next to continue

-Enter the ROOTCA name as you preferred, and click next
+Enter the ROOTCA name as you prefer, and click Next

-After Installation completed you need to completed post Configuration by Open “Certificate Authority” Console
+After installation is completed, you need to complete the post Configuration by opening the “Certificate Authority” Console.

 Validation